haddocking/haddocking.github.io/education/XL-MS-oligomer/index.md

 Other keywords can be used in various combinations of OR and AND statements.
 Please refer for that to the [online CNS manual][link-cns]{:target="_blank"}.

-Here would be an example of a distance restraint between the CB carbons of residues 10 and 200 in chains A and B with an allowed distance range between 10 and 20Å:
+E. g. a distance restraint between the CB carbons of residues 10 and 200 in chains A and B with an allowed distance range between 10 and 20Å would be defined as follows:

 <pre>
 assi (segid A and resid 10 and name CB) (segid B and resid 200 and name CB) 20.0 10.0 0.0